-We’ve been going here now for seven years.
-We specialise in design build custom homes for families in Southwest Saskatchewan, Canada.
+We’ve been going now for seven years.
+We specialise in design-build custom homes for families in Southwest Saskatchewan, Canada.
 We’re not limited to custom homes; we actually do renovations as well.
 My role in the business is president, owner and the inspiration.
 I get the leads and I’m the first contact with our customers and clients.

 We Had No Process Or Strategy In Place

-Before we joined APB, the single biggest problem was process.
+Before we joined the APB, the single biggest problem was our process.
 We didn’t really have any kind of process.
-When you come to APB and your eyes get opened up to what you’ve been missing… it made us realise that we were missing processes, for sure.
+When you come to APB and your eyes get opened up to what you’ve been missing, it made us realise that we were missing processes, for sure.
 We didn’t have any kind of strategy.
 We just did things willy nilly; we didn’t really have a plan.

 We saw APB through Facebook and that was the only coaching system that I’ve ever seen.
 There are business coaches and that kind of thing, but nothing geared towards contractors or construction companies.
 Definitely, when we saw it, we were interested, and we wanted to learn more about it, for sure.

 One of the biggest factors for us has been confidence in our company and what we do, and being able to go out and get leads and being confident in our process.
 I know from the top down, if the business owner is confident, everybody else in the company is going to be confident.
 So it was definitely learning to change the mindset to “we actually can do this and we can actually make money at it, and not be intimidated by what we do”.

 Getting Paid For The Design Process Has Improved Our Cash Flow

 Being able to go and get a concept agreement, and being able to get money for the design stage has helped cash flow tremendously.